filiperomero2/RT-Metagenomics/README.md

     ktUpdateTaxonomy.sh ~/krona/taxonomy

 ## Usage
 The pipeline is currently under development process.
-It is executed as a single node script (index.js) that requires few positional arguments, as:
+It is executed as a single node script (index.js) that requires few arguments, as:

-    (1) Analysis mode: either --postrun or --realtime;
+    --mode: either postrun or realtime;
-    (2) the absolute path for the root of libraries directory;
+    --input: the absolute path for the root of libraries directory;
-    (3) the absolute path for the output directory;
+    --output: the absolute path for the output directory;
-    (4) the absolute path for the kraken2 database directory;
+    --kraken2-database: the absolute path for the kraken2 database directory;
-    (5) the absolute path for the krona taxonomic database directory;
+    --krona-database: the absolute path for the krona taxonomic database directory;
-    (6) the number of processing threads (Optional)
+    --threads: the number of processing threads (Optional)

 Users are encouraged to always provide absolute paths.
 The directory in (1) is the one that contains one subdirectory per sample with associated fastq files.